bytesnz-doc/Anqa/README.md

 Anqa is a data standard for time-frequency annotated wildlife sound files.
 An example can be found [here](https://www.kaggle.com/datasets/ollypowell/nz-wild-sound)

-The goal for this project is to encourage regional institutions to produce and share strongly labelled regional datasets, to a common standard, enabling better regional models.
+The goal for this project is to encourage regional institutions to produce and share strongly labelled regional datasets, to a common standard, enabling better regional models and local capacity building.

 ## Principles

 * **Tabular** annotation format
-* **Metadata first** - One row per audio file, including lat, long in web-mercator coordinates and a date-time stamp in ISO 8601.
+* **Metadata first** - One row per audio file, including lat, long in WGS84 coordinates and a date-time stamp in ISO 8601.
 The metadata should follow any files subsequently derived from the source files.
 * **Labels are to be in a separate file**, with one row per label, with a many to one relationship with the metadata file, matching by relative file name.
 * **e-bird** labels for birds, defaulting to **inaturalist** codes where no e-bird label is available
 * **Every animal** sound must get a time-frequency box.
 Where the species can not be identified, fall back to a higher taxonomic order.
 For example insects should use 47158.